 Ask your healthcare professional how you should dispose of any medicine you do not use.

-It is important that your doctor check your progress at regular visits.
-This will allow your doctor to see if the medicine is working properly and to decide if you should continue to use it.
+It is important that your doctor check your progress at regular visits to see if the medicine is working properly and to decide if you should continue to use it.

 This medicine may cause diarrhea, and in some cases it can be severe.
 Do not take any medicine to treat diarrhea without first checking with your doctor.
 Diarrhea medicines may make the diarrhea worse or make it last longer.
 If you have any questions about this or if mild diarrhea continues or gets worse, check with your doctor.